iqraAmin/GiottoDB/README.md

 bInfo = getBackendInfo(bID)

 p # still valid
-closeBackend(bID)
+dbBackendClose(bID)
 p # now invalid
 ```

 *GiottoDB* data objects request new pool connections to the database from the backend when the connections are closed or otherwise become invalid.

 When the backend itself is closed, the user must reconnect the backend.
-Reconnections to an existing backend can be performed using the associated `backendInfo` object using `reconnectBackend()`.
-Alternatively, `createBackend()` can be called again with the same parameters to regenerate it (no overwriting or deletion will happen).
+Reconnections to an existing backend can be performed using the associated `backendInfo` object using `dbBackend()`.
+Alternatively, `dbBackend()` can be called again with the same parameters to regenerate it (no overwriting or deletion will happen).

 ```
-reconnectBackend()
+dbBackend()
 p = getBackendPool(bID)
 p # new valid pool connection
 ```